-If you are reading this you have no doubt invested in one or more battery powered garden tools including your cordless lawn mower and, in the process, you have also invested in the future.
+If you are reading this you have no doubt invested in, or are thinking of investing in, one or more battery powered garden tools including a cordless lawn mower and in the process you have also invested in the future.
 Congratulations.
 You are now in possession of groundbreaking technology that will make working in your garden easier cleaner, less hassle, with advanced, lighter, more powerful battery tools than ever before.

 We are keen that you get the very best performance from your battery powered lawn mower from the very first time you ‘charge-up and go’.
 Subsequently, we hope the following guidelines and advice will help.
 They are based on our extensive experience, with reference to the sorts of questions new cordless lawnmower mower users regularly ask us.